iloveicedgreentea/GoWatchIt/readme.md

 ## Features

 Main features:
-* Load/unload BEQ profiles automatically, without user action and the correct codec detected
+* Load/unload BEQ profiles automatically, without user action and the correct codec/edition detected
 * HDMI Sync detection and automation (pause while HDMI is syncing so you don't sit embarrassed with a audio playing to a black screen in front of your friends)
 * Web based UI

 Players Supported:
+* Kodi (through Home Assistant)
-* Plex
+* Plex (Webhooks and through Home Assistant)
-* Jellyfin (no support given, but tested)
+* Jellyfin (through Home Assistant)
 * Emby (may work due to jellyfin support, no support given and not tested)
+* Apple TV and technically any player that exposes the correct metadata (title, year, codec, edition, tmdb)

 Other cool stuff:
 * Mute/Unmute Minidsp